yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

         --settings MONGODB_CONNECTION=$mongodbConnectionString
     ```

-12. Run the `configure-webapp.ps1` Powershell script.
+12. Run the `configure-webapp.ps1` PowerShell script.
 Browse to the Azure Portal and verify that the environment variable `MONGODB_CONNECTION` has been added to the Azure Web Application settings.

     ![Screenshot of Azure Web Application settings](../Media/hol-ex2-task1-step12-1.png "Azure Web Application settings")

-13. Take the GitHub Personal Access Token you obtained in the Before the Hands-On Lab guided instruction and assign it to the `GITHUB_TOKEN` environment variable in Powershell.
-We will need this environment variable for the `deploy-webapp.ps1` Powershell script, but we don't want to add it to any files that may get committed to the repository since it is a secret value.
+13. Take the GitHub Personal Access Token you obtained in the Before the Hands-On Lab guided instruction and assign it to the `GITHUB_TOKEN` environment variable in PowerShell.
+We will need this environment variable for the `deploy-webapp.ps1` PowerShell script, but we don't want to add it to any files that may get committed to the repository since it is a secret value.

     ```pwsh
     $env:GITHUB_TOKEN="<GitHub Personal Access Token>"